ssddanbrown/inlets/docs/vps.md

 * Green to red - from an internal network to the Internet (i.e. Raspberry Pi cluster)
 * Red to green - to make a service on a public network accessible as if it were a local service.

-The following VPS providers have credit, or provisioning scripts to get an exit-node in a few moments.
+The following VPS providers have credit, or provisioning scripts to get an exit-server in a few moments.

 Installation scripts have been provided which use `systemd` as a process supervisor.
 This means that if inlets crashes, it will be restarted automatically and logs are available.